SafeMoon (SAFEMOON) Market Cap Tops $2.80 Million

-SafeMoon (SAFEMOON) traded flat against the dollar during the 24-hour period ending at 20:00 PM ET on October 4th.
-One SafeMoon token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-SafeMoon has a total market cap of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
-Over the last week, SafeMoon has traded flat against the dollar.
+SafeMoon (SAFEMOON) traded flat against the US dollar during the twenty-four hour period ending at 8:00 AM Eastern on October 5th.
+SafeMoon has a market cap of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
+One SafeMoon token can now be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last week, SafeMoon has traded flat against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.